 |S. CAROLINA||NONE||Federal minimum applies.|

-Nov.
-4 2014: ballot measure approved to raise the minimum wage each year based on inflation.
+minimum wage raised each year based on inflation.

 |TENNESSEE||NONE||Federal minimum applies.|